skip to main content

 To build a solid business foundation, there are common degree requirements for all Broad majors.

-Major Field Requirements: 2.0 minimum GPA required in courses in the major field of concentration.
-Courses must be approved in advance by the student’s academic advisor and must include 15 credits.
+Major Field of Concentration: A minimum grade-point average of 2.00 in courses in the Major Field of Concentration that consists of courses approved in advance by the student’s academic advisor and that must include (15 credits):

 Required Courses